 Parmesan Crisps

 Parmesan Crisps are a very easy, showy addition.
+The whipped cream will hold the crisps upright.
 The baked earthy taste of the cheese is an offset to the sweet carrots.

 Poached Egg

-This turns the dish into something quite a bit more elegant.
+Poached eggs turn the dish into something quite a bit more elegant.
 The thick soup will allow you to lay the egg on the top.
-The yolk will mix in with the soup with the cream for a rich result.
+The yolk, along with the cream, will mix in with the soup for a rich result.

 Radish Sprouts